-If you and your team are Google Chrome users, then an application called Keeping is one to check out for Gmail collaboration.
+If you and your team are Google Chrome users, then an application and Chrome extension called Keeping is one to check out for Gmail collaboration.
 This application is intended for businesses that provide email support and it contains an internal ticketing system.

-Keeping offers a free 14-day trial so that you can try it out.
-After that, there are three plans available with pricing dependent on the number of users and shared mailboxes you need.
+Keeping offers a free trial so that you can try it out.
+After that, there are Keeping plans available with pricing dependent on the number of users and shared mailboxes you need.
 As mentioned, Keeping is only available for Google Chrome.

 Setting up a Google Group can help you and your team come together on ideas, topics, and emails from a collaborative inbox.

 You simply create a new group, adjust basic permission settings, and invite your team.
 You can assign and resolve topics, manage helpful tags, and use filters to stay up to date.
 Posting messages and replies is easy, marking conversations as complete is done with a click, and viewing activity and obtaining a link to the stream is also very simple.